BAkinmarin/filmreview/README.md

 As a user, I want to modify or delete comments previously left on posts.

-As a user, I want to know what films are yet to be released and their release date.

 As a user, I want to be able to search for a specific film review and view comments from other visitors.

 As a user, I want to interact with both film reviews from the author and comments from other visitors.